 Quite often problems can be adequately addressed with over-the-counter insoles that can be modified with custom corrections, so we offer Superfeet insoles available for retail purchase and correction.

 Things to know about orthotics:

-Quality: A “custom orthotic” must include two things; accurate representation of your foot, and appropriate corrections built in to the devices.
+Quality: A “custom orthotic” must include two things; an accurate representation of your foot, and appropriate corrections built into the devices.
 Without either of these, it is just an insole variation that may or may not address your unique needs.

 The Process: We never use a recipe to prescribe orthotics for any kind of pain or problem.
 We always conduct a thorough, biomechanical evaluation to first decide if orthotics are the best corrective strategy, and then to gain objective data used to develop a rationale for the prescription.
 The process includes a clinical exam, thorough video gait analysis, and a Pedobarography study.

 The Method: The gold standard for capturing an accurate, three-dimensional image of your foot is with hand-casting in a non-weight bearing position by a clinician.
 Putting weight through your foot in any method can result in foot posture flaws to be built into your orthotics.
 The custom corrections start during the casting process, with your foot held in place by hand.

 The Manufacturer: For our orthotic fabrication, we use Pedologic Orthotics, a small, local lab that emphasizes quality over quantity in their orthotic production.
 We have a long and collaborative history with Pedologic and have visited their lab in our vetting process.